Skip to content

 The line is enforced twice — editorially and by permission

-Section titled “The line is enforced twice — editorially and by permission”What makes the line hold isn’t just good intentions.
-It’s enforced in two ways at once:
+Section titled “The line is enforced twice — editorially and by permission”

-Section titled “Recommendations, not stipulations”Being above the line also shapes how Tollgate behaves.
-It guides; it doesn’t enforce.
-It surfaces drift, stale data and missing decisions — but it doesn’t block you from saving a half-finished record, and it doesn’t email or Slack you a nag.
-Aging signals appear on the surfaces the sponsor already opens, not in their inbox.
-The right vector is surfaces, not push.
-(The one deliberate exception is the Adoption & Change quartet required at business-case submission — because leaving adoption out of the funding decision is the mistake most likely to sink the investment.)
+Being above the line also shapes how Tollgate behaves.
+It guides rather than enforces.
+It surfaces drift, stale data and missing decisions.
+It doesn’t block you from saving a half-finished record, and it doesn’t email or Slack you a nag.
+Ageing signals appear on the surfaces the sponsor already opens, not in their inbox.

-Section titled “The line in one sentence”Tollgate is not a PMO operations tool and not a delivery management tool.
-It is the above-the-line investment view: the sponsor’s surface, the presentation surface for governance, and the structured conversation about whether the investment will land.
-When you’re deciding whether something belongs in Tollgate, ask whether it serves that conversation — and if it has an authoritative home below the line, point at that home instead.
+Tollgate is not a PMO (project/programme management office) operations tool and not a delivery management tool.
+It is the above-the-line investment view: the sponsor’s surface, the presentation surface for governance.
+It hosts the structured conversation about whether the investment will land.
+To decide whether something belongs in Tollgate, ask whether it serves that conversation.
+If it has an authoritative home below the line, point at that home instead.